dart-lang/site-www/src/tools/pub/cmd/pub-upgrade.md

 For options that apply to all pub commands, see [Global options](/tools/pub/cmd#global-options).

-### `--offline`

-Uses cached packages rather than downloading from the network.
-See above for a more detailed explanation.

 ### `--dry-run` or `-n`

 Reports the dependencies that would be changed, but doesn't make the changes.
 This is useful if you want to analyze updates before making them.

-### `--precompile`

-Creates snapshots of the
-project's executables in direct dependencies.

 ### `--major-versions`